Emmotes/ic_spoilers/docs/krux.md

         "stack_func_data": {"campaign_id": 28}
     }],
     "requirements": [],
-    "description": {"desc": "Commodore Krux increases the effect of All Hands On Deck! by $(amount)% for each adventure, variant, and Patron variant you have completed in the Light of Xaryxis campaign, stacking multiplicatively."}, "id": 1564,
+    "description": {"desc": "Commodore Krux increases the effect of All Hands On Deck! by $(not_buffed amount)% for each adventure, variant, and Patron variant you have completed in the Light of Xaryxis campaign, stacking multiplicatively."}, "id": 1564,
     "flavour_text": "",
     "graphic_id": 19886,